reywood/node-authorize-net-arb/README.md

 ### Errors

 Error objects returned by method calls will generally have `source`, `refId`, and `message` properties.
-If the error was returned by Authorize.net, they will usually have a `code` property as well.
+If the error was returned by Authorize.net, it will usually have a `code` property as well.
 If an unexpected response was received from the API server, a `response` property with the entire response text should be present.